WARN Reporting & Services

 WARN Notice Correspondence:

-Notifications of plant closings or mass layoffs from employers to the State Rapid Response Coordinator must contain the:
+Notifications of plant closings or mass layoffs from employers to the State Rapid Response Coordinator must contain the following:

-• Employer’s federal identification number or FEIN, for the dislocating company;
+• Employer’s Federal Identification Number (FEIN) for the dislocating company;

 • Number of full-time employees at the location;

-• A statement as to the existence of bumping rights, if any exist;
+• Statement as to the existence of bumping rights, if any exist;

-• Name of each union representing affected employees (if applicable), and the name and address of the chief elected officer of each union.
-If none, please state; and
+• Name of each union representing affected employees (if applicable) and the name and address of the chief elected officer of each union (please state if none);

 • Name, address, email, and telephone number of a company official to contact for additional information.